 Even with the best apps and technology available, star photography is tricky to master.
 Here are some tips to help you improve your Milky Way photography, no matter what phone camera you’re working with:

-1. Avoid areas with a lot of light pollution: The darker the night sky, the better you and your camera will be able to see the stars.
+1. Avoid areas with a lot of light pollution: The darker the night sky, the better you and your camera can see the stars.
 If you live in a densely populated city, this might prove more difficult.
 We recommend using an app like Dark Sky Finder to find suitable locations for star photography.

 2. Use a shutter release to reduce camera shake: Even small movements can add blur to your photograph, so it’s important to keep your iPhone extremely still while taking a star photo.
-We advocated for using a tripod throughout this article, but we also recommend using a Bluetooth camera shutter release so that you never have to touch your phone when taking a photo.
+We advocated for using a tripod throughout this article.
+Still, we also recommend using a Bluetooth camera shutter release so that you never have to touch your phone when taking a photo.